 Obesity is a complex health condition that doesn’t always have a simple cause.
-While overeating and insufficient exercise can result in obesity, several health conditions cause weight gain as well.
-Regardless, obesity can have a negative effect on your overall health, as it can cause several complications.
-The following are some of the most common health risks caused by obesity:
+While overeating and insufficient exercise can result in obesity, several health conditions cause weight gain too.
+Regardless, obesity can harm your overall health, as it can cause several complications.
+The following are some of the most common obesity health risks:

 - Type 2 Diabetes.
 Type 2 diabetes occurs when your blood sugar is higher than most.
 Your cells develop a resistance to insulin, or your pancreas can’t make enough of it.
 Since the insulin doesn’t penetrate the cells, it builds up in the bloodstream instead.
 Type 2 diabetes increases the risk of heart failure, vision problems, kidney problems, and more.

 - Sleep apnea.
-Sleep apnea causes a temporary cessation of breathing while you sleep.
-The excess weight around the throat narrows airways, which can result in breathing interruptions, snoring, and insomnia.
+Sleep apnea is a significant obesity health risk.
+It causes a temporary cessation of breathing while you sleep.
+The excess weight around the throat narrows airways, resulting in breathing interruptions, snoring, and insomnia.

 - Heart disease.
-Obesity causes the risk of heart disease to skyrocket as it leads to a buildup of fatty deposits in your arteries.
+Obesity causes the risk of heart disease to skyrocket as it causes a buildup of fatty deposits in your arteries.
 These narrowed arteries restrict blood flow to your heart and increase your risk of a heart attack.

 - Stroke.
 Obesity more than doubles your risk of having a stroke.
-Much like a heart attack, strokes are caused by narrowed arteries.
-However, strokes are the result of restricted blood flow to the brain.
+Much like a heart attack, narrowed arteries can cause strokes.
+However, strokes are the result of restricted blood flow to the brain rather than the heart.

 - High blood pressure.
-When the body has an excess of fatty tissue, it requires more oxygen and nutrients.
+High blood pressure is one of the leading obesity health risks.
+When the body has excess fatty tissue, it requires more oxygen and nutrients.
 However, this forces your heart to work harder to pump blood throughout your body.
 This surge puts strain on your arteries, which causes a buildup of pressure.
 Eventually, high blood pressure (hypertension) causes damage to your arteries and your heart.

 - Osteoarthritis (OA).
-Age, injury, and obesity can all cause OA, which results in joint pain and joint stiffness.
+Age, injury, and obesity can cause OA, resulting in joint pain and joint stiffness.
 The pain typically worsens as the day progresses.
 Severe cases of OA can lead to a complete loss of cartilage, which can cause joint pain even when resting.

 - Certain cancers.
-While the mechanisms aren’t yet fully understood, research has consistently shown a link between obesity and an increased risk of certain types of cancer.
+While scientists don’t fully understand the mechanisms yet, their research consistently shows a link between obesity and an increased risk of certain types of cancer.
 Some potential causes include chronic inflammation causing DNA damage, fat tissues excreting too much estrogen, heightened blood serum levels of insulin, or the effect fat cells exert on cell growth regulation.

 - Menstruation problems.
 Obesity can cause a hormonal imbalance that leads to polycystic ovarian syndrome (PCOS).
 PCOS causes irregular periods, excessive body hair or facial hair, and acne.
 It can also contribute to ongoing weight gain as it increases insulin resistance.